HannanAbdullah/Basirah/README.md

 ---

 # Install
-Clone this repository: `git clone https://github.com/0raghad/basirah` Go to the root of cloned repository
+- Use this <a href='https://colab.research.google.com/drive/1aEwVlKoRYrpSlXgcDrEI9YBFL4Awaf7I?usp=sharing> Google Colab</a> link to reach the code.
-Install dependencies by running `pip3 install -r requirements.txt`
+- Install dependencies by running `pip3 install -r requirements.txt`

 ---